 Philip Seymour Hoffman,

 Director Davis Guggenheim eloquently weaves the science of global warming with Al Gore's personal history and lifelong commitment to reversing the effects of global climate change in the most talked-about documentary at Sundance.

 Legendary rhythm and blues singer Ray Charles' life transpires on-screen, from his humble beginnings in Georgia, where he went blind at age seven, to his pre-fame life touring the South, and on to his career as one of the most enduring, inimitable performers in modern music.
 Written by

-First African-American biopic to be nominated for (6) Academy Awards, including Best Actor and Best Picture.
+First African-American biopic to be nominated for a Best Picture Oscar.
 See more »

 Always remember your promise to me.
 Never let nobody or nothing turn you into no cripple.

 Ray Charles is survived by 12 children, 21 grandchildren, and 5 great grandchildren.
 See more »

 If someone had nudged me about 15 minutes into 'Ray' and asked what I thought of Jamie Foxx in the title role, it would have been time for a blank stare.
 After all, what is this (fictitious) person talking' about?
 That wasn't Jamie Foxx up on the big screen.
 That was Ray Charles.
 This is one of the best performances by anybody in recent years.
 Like the soundtrack, Jamie as Ray is flat-out brilliant.